Vsevolod Merkulov: Early life

 Merkulov was born in 1895 in Zagatala in present-day Azerbaijan.
 His Russian father and Georgian mother were both minor members of the nobility.
 His father, an army captain, was convicted of embezzlement around the year 1900, and died in 1908.
 In 1913, Vsevolod Merkulov graduated from the Tiflis Gymnasium with a gold medal and became a student at Saint Petersburg University, Department of Physics and Mathematics, but did not graduate.
 In 1916, he was drafted into the Russian Army.
 In 1918, he left the army and moved to Tiflis (Tbilisi), where for a time he was unemployed, then worked as a teacher.
-From September 1921, after the Red Army invasion of Georgia, he was enlisted in Cheka, and its successor, the GPU.
+From September 1921, after the Soviet invasion of Georgia, he was enlisted in Cheka, and its successor, the GPU.

 Merkulov first met Lavrentiy Beria in 1923, when Beria was 24 and had been made deputy chairman of the Georgian GPU.
 He owed his subsequent promotions to Beria's patronage.
 He joined the Communist Party in 1925.
 From 1925 to 1931, he was Head of Secret Operations Directorate and Deputy Head of the GPU of Adzharistan.
 In 1931, he was made head of the Secret Political Department of the Transcaucasian GPU, but soon afterwards transferred to party work, when Beria was First Secretary of the Transcaucasian communist party.
 He wrote a pamphlet about Beria, entitled The Faithful Son of the Leninist–Stalinist Party.
 He was head of the Industry and Transport section of the Georgian CP Central Committee in 1936–38.